MEET The Team

 Center Director and Associate Professor

-Dr. James H. VanZwieten Jr. is an Associate Professor in the Department of Ocean and Mechanical Engineering at Florida Atlantic University and the Director of Southeast National Marine Renewable Energy Center (SNMREC), where he focuses on marine renewable energy, numerical simulation, autonomous controls, and oceanographic measurements.
-He holds a Ph.D. in Ocean Engineering from FAU.
-He has led and contributed to research projects advancing the understanding and modeling of ocean current energy systems, including turbine performance and resource assessment for marine energy extraction.
-At SNMREC, Dr. Van Zwieten applies his expertise in modeling and engineering to support the development of technologies for harnessing energy from ocean currents and mentors students in related research.
+Dr. James H. VanZwieten Jr. is an Associate Professor in the Department of Ocean and Mechanical Engineering at Florida Atlantic University and Director of the Southeast Marine Energy Center (SMEC) since 2025, where he focuses on marine renewable energy, numerical simulation, autonomous controls, and oceanographic measurements.
+He holds a Ph.D. in Ocean Engineering from FAU and has led and contributed to research projects advancing the understanding and modeling of ocean current energy systems, including turbine performance and resource assessment for marine energy extraction.
+At SMEC, Dr. Van Zwieten applies his expertise in modeling and engineering to support the development of technologies for harnessing energy from ocean currents and mentors students in related research.

 Gabriel Alsenas